Ansarisafa/Credit-Card-Fraud-Detection-Dashboard/README.md

 ![Uploading image.png…]()

-This project demonstrates skills in data cleaning, SQL analysis, and building interactive Power BI dashboards for fraud detection use cases.
+This project demonstrates skills in data cleaning, SQL analysis, and building interactive Power BI dashboardetection use cases.